 There were no current or future planned exploration activities on the Jumping Josephine Property.
-Accordingly, the Company reduced the carrying value of the Property to \$1 at April 30, 2018.
+Accordingly, the Company reduced the carrying value of the Property to \$1 in a prior fiscal year.

 6. INVESTMENT IN ASSOCIATE

 During the year ended April 30, 2017, the Company and Fresnillo, pursuant to a definitive agreement contributed their respective Coneto mining concessions to a new company, EDMC by way of merger.
 The ownership of EDMC is 55% Fresnillo, 45% by the Company (Note 5).